gmofishsauce/v6502demo/2023-09/log/README.md

 outer level of the body, the expected set would be large.
 Inside a table row, the expected set might be just "td".

+2023-09-15

+I've been intermittently working to improve the HTML parser in mkmd, not yet attempting to either build a tree or generate any output except a few samples.

+Today I discovered that HTML entities like &nbsp; are not legal XML, which puts the lie to the concept of "XHTML" being an XML language.
+I modified the "Fixer" to translate &nbsp; to &#160; which is legal XML.